WPConstructor/WPConstructor/README.md

 Alongside programming, I work with horses, which gives me balance and helps me stay grounded.

+## 💡 Why I Like Programming

+Programming is very creative to me.
+It feels like raising a child — starting with a small idea, shaping it through early versions and pre-releases, and gradually helping it grow into a stable, finished product ready for release.

 ## 🧱 Core Technologies

 - PHP (modern WordPress standards)